UtrechtUniversity/workshop-introduction-to-R-and-data/installation.md

 3) Open **RStudio**
 4) Write the following line of code in your console: `.libPaths()`
-5) Notify us at the beginning of the workshop if this line of code starts with `//`.
+5) If this line of code starts with `//` or `\\\\`, you are installing on a mounted drive.
+Follow the steps below to change the installation location.

 # Troubleshooting